dyno-might/dyno-might.github.io/_posts/2020-06-12-in-defense-of-myers-briggs.md

 If someone is near the middle, a small change can land them on the other side.
 This is why 35-50% of people fall into a different one of the 16 buckets when they re-test.
 The most common score for all axes is near the middle.
 There are 4 different axes.
 If some small measurement noise puts you over the middle on *any* axis, then you fall into a different bucket.

-This is not something to worry about.
-We aren't binarizing the axes.
+ Since *we* aren't binarizing the axes, this is not something to worry about.
 Instead, we should just ask: How repeatable are the continuous measurements?
-For reference, here's [Cronbach’s alpha](https://en.wikipedia.org/wiki/Cronbach%27s_alpha) for the Big Five (measured for an [Arabic version](https://doi.org/10.1016/j.eurpsy.2016.01.500)).
+For reference, here's [Cronbach’s alpha](https://en.wikipedia.org/wiki/Cronbach%27s_alpha) for the Big Five, measured for an [Arabic version](https://doi.org/10.1016/j.eurpsy.2016.01.500).
 Higher numbers indicate better repeatability.

-.|Men|Women
+Trait|Men|Women
 -|-|-
 Neuroticism	| .83 | .74
 Extroversion | .82 | .83